 Do know that not all grocery stores of the same company are made the same.
-There are super tiny Coop grocery stores with limited selection, and then there are huge ones like the one at Blandonnet, which have a huge selection.
+There are super tiny Coop grocery stores with limited selection, and then there are huge ones like the one at Blandonnet, which have a larger selection.
 Migros also has a gigantic store at the Balexert mall.

 Once you pick your favorite store, pay attention to their schedule for marking prices down on meat and other soon-to-expire items.
 Coop will often mark down the price of such items 25% the day before it expires and 50% on the day it expires.
 The one nearest my home does it around 3pm each afternoon.
 If you can go to the store daily, it’s the best way to save money!

 There are also groceries available in the lowest floors of the Manor and Globus department stores.
 Their prices are generally more expensive, but they offer better selections on some things and better quality than you’ll find elsewhere.

 Lastly, there’s a company called Farmy that is online order-only, which carries a great deal of organic foods, and also meal delivery service, HelloFresh, is active here as well.
 There are two Aldi stores in the Geneva area.
-You’ll regularly receive Aldi advertisements in your mailbox, but do know that they won’t always have the items featured on sale.

 Buying fruits and vegetables